Eviction and Mental Health: How to Cope with The Unexpected Stress

 If the corrective course of action isn’t feasible, pack your things and begin planning.
 The owner may give you additional time if you require it.
 Make sure to seek assistance from friends, families, and government agencies, as you may need support finding a new home.

-It’s imperative to get yourself engaged in activities and hobbies you love to minimize the effect of eviction and health outcomes that may come with it.
+It’s imperative to get yourself engaged in activities and hobbies you love to minimize the effect of eviction and the health outcomes that may come with it.

 Bennett Movers